elementor/static-html-output/readme.txt

  - 2nd URL is where you'll "publish" the static version of your site to.
 This is likely to be your main domain (ie, http://mywordpresssite.com).

 That said, you can install the plugin and do an easy test without any other configuration.
 This will publish a static version to a subdirectory, such as http://mywordpresssite.com/mystatictest/.
-That's a good way to check the static site is publishing properly, then you can switch to another deployment option, such as FTP or GitHub Pages and deploy to your live site.
+That's a good way to check the static site is publishing properly, then you can switch to another deployment option, such as GitHub Pages and deploy to your live site.

 As WordPress allows infinite customization and configurations, I don't think any plugin author would be willing to guarantee complete compatibility with every theme, plugin and custom coding on every site.
 But my aim is to get as high a % of people as possible able to take advantage of static hosting with their WP site.